-- Panel-A DDC controller as viewed from the software interface. - Particulates-Small airborne particles found in the environment. - Pascals (Pa)-A unit of air pressure.
-Standard atmospheric pressure is 101,325 Pascals. - Passive Building Design-Building configurations that take advantage of a natural, renewable resource (e.g., sunlight and cooling breezes) Passive design strategies typically do not involve any moving part or mechanical processes.
+- Panel-A DDC controller as viewed from the software interface. - Particulates-Small airborne particles found in the environment. - Pascal (Pa)-A unit of air pressure.
+Standard atmospheric pressure is 101,325 Pascals. - Passive Building Design-A building configuration that takes advantage of a natural, renewable resource (e.g., sunlight and cooling breezes).
+Passive design strategies typically do not involve any moving part or mechanical processes.